rahatsiddique/lsepython/README.md

 # lsepython
-Planning and resources for lse econ python bootcamp, February 2020
+Planning and resources for lse economics python bootcamp, February 2020

 The course is designed for undergraduate economics students with a basic understanding of python.
 We cover fundamental techniques in data cleaning, visualisations and analysis.